Before You Arrive

 Please note: You must have a Canadian bank account to enrol in Direct Deposit.

 Cell phone rates in Canada are among the most expensive in the world.
-You may want to do some homework to find the best available rates.
-To get a cell phone in Canada requires a credit card.
+You may want to research different cell phone plans from different companies to find the best available rates that meet your needs.
+Some of the major service providers in Canada includes the following companies:

 Canada is a mosaic of cultural diversity and that is reflected in foods available in grocery stores and restaurants.

-Several different grocery stores are available in the area surrounding McMaster’s campus and across the City of Hamilton.
+Several different grocery stores are available in the area surrounding McMaster’s campus, two of the largest of them are:

-For tips and strategies to help you shop on a budget – including student discount days – watch our Orientation webinar or download the accompanying slide presentation.
+For tips and strategies to help you shop on a budget – including student discount days – attend our orientation webinars or watch the webinar recording in our Orientation Webinar Library if you have missed our latest live event.

 Clothing